shutas/dreamDO/exampleSite/content/english/_index.md

 ################### Screenshot ########################
 screenshot:
   enable : true
-  title : "Experience the best <br> workflow with us" image : "images/screenshot.svg"
+  title : "Launch your career strong.<br>We'll make sure you can DO it." image : "images/screenshot.svg"